linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 =======================

 All communication with the SAM EC is handled via the |ssam_controller|
 representing that EC to the kernel.
-Drivers targetting a non-SSAM device (and thus not being a |ssam_device_driver|) need to explicitly establish a connection/relation to that controller.
+Drivers targeting a non-SSAM device (and thus not being a |ssam_device_driver|) need to explicitly establish a connection/relation to that controller.
 This can be done via the
 |ssam_client_bind| function.
 Said function returns a reference to the SSAM
 controller, but, more importantly, also establishes a device link between